Posts Tagged ‘Fiction’

 The normally articulate Milton replied with one word.
 “Yeah.”

 “Milton, I tell you what we can do.
-God asks us to pray for him in our times of need, we pray to God especially for things that our out of our hands.”
+God asks us to pray for him in our times of need.
+We pray to God especially for things that our out of our hands.”
 He then extended his own hand and asked.
 Would you like to pray with me?”

 Milton said nothing, he just sat there looking at the man’s hand.
 “You know Milton, maybe you’re right, maybe praying won’t help.”
 This was the first thing Milton heard that surprised him.
 “But it won’t hurt now, will it?”